guyinatuxedo/nightmare/modules/39-house_of_spirit/house_spirit_exp/readme.md

 # House of Spirit Explanation

+Shoutout to `fanpu` for a fix to a mistake for the diagram.

 So this is a well documented C source file that explains how a House of Spirit attack works.
 It was ran on Ubuntu 16.04.
 Essentially with a House of Spirit attack, we create two fake chunks by writing two integers to a region of memory that will represent the sizes of the fake chunks.
 Then we get a pointer to point to the first fake chunk, and free it.
 Then we get malloc to return a pointer to that memory region.
 So it essentially allows us to get malloc to return a pointer to a region of memory that we can write two integers to.

 It might seem a bit redundant since we can already write to this memory region.
 However if we can get malloc to return a pointer to a memory region, depending on the code we should be able to edit/view/manipulate that region of memory differently.